history of panerai

 Panerai and UNESCO's Intergovernmental Oceanographic Commission (IOC-UNESCO) are collaborating to develop ocean awareness activities as part of the United Nations Decade of Ocean Sciences for Sustainable Development (2021-2030).

-In 2021 Panerai launches The Submersible eLab-ID™, a concept watch with the highest percentage of recycled-based material ever.
+In 2021 Panerai launches The Submersible eLab-ID™.
+A total of 98.6% of its weight comes from materials integrating a high rate of recycled elements and more than 85% of the total weight of the watch did not require primary raw materials extraction.
 This watch is a statement of promoting more and more the use of recycled materials and the development of a circular economy to reduce the environmental impact of the watchmaking industry.